Duke of Edinburgh Award

 Any young person can do their Duke of Edinburgh (DofE) Award - regardless of ability, gender, background or location.
 Achieving an Award is not a competition, or about being first.
 It is all about setting personal challenges and pushing personal boundaries.

-What is the DofE?
+What is the Duke of Edinburgh Award?

-Why do the DofE?
+Why do the Duke of Edinburgh Award?

 Our participants also tell us that doing their DofE gives them character traits like confidence and resilience, that can boost their mental health and wellbeing and help them face and overcome personal challenges.

-– Gold – for those aged 16+ years
+• Gold Award - for those aged 16+ years (not currently offered at St Mary's)